petrmikheev/endeavour/README.md

 There are several clock domains in the design:

-- 100 Mhz and second 100 Mhz with 2.5ns delay - RAM
+- 90 Mhz and additional 90 Mhz with 2.7ns delay - RAM
 - 60 MHz - VexiiRiscv core, Tilelink hub, video DMA, USB OHCI
 - 48 MHz - UART controller, audio controller, sdcard controller, USB phy, timer
 - pixel clock (from 25.175 to 74.25 MHz depending on resolution)